Real Estate Photography: Creating Your Best Listing Photos

 6. Real Estate Aerial Drone Photography

 Aerial photography is commonly known as drone photography.
 A drone or aerial view of the property gives the buyer an idea about the surrounding area, amenities, and landscape.
-Drone photography is especially important if it is a large property and has a lake, scenic backyard, or a front yard.
+Drone photography is especially important if it is a large property with a lake, scenic backyard, or a front yard.

 📸 Based on Editing Techniques